sleevetosleeve/kubernetesstudies/loadbalancer/README.md

   # uncomment a copy of the below line and replace "1.2.3.4"
   # with the ip-address.
   # - 1.2.3.4/32
-  # For each range of ip-address you want to add to the pool,
+  # For each range of ip-addresses you want to add to the pool,
   # uncomment a copy of the below line and replace "5.6.7.8"
   # with the start of the ip-range and "5.6.7.18" with the
   # end of the ip-range.